tsirobinson/webDevFinal/README.md

 ## Adding a Course and Adding an Instructor
 ### API (Express, Sequelize)
-- [ ] Write a route to add a new instructor
+- [X] Write a route to add a new instructor
-- [ ] Write a route to add a new course
+- [X] Write a route to add a new course
 ### UI (React)
 - [ ] Write a component to display a form for adding a new instructor that contains inputs for at least the name and address
 - [ ] Display this component EITHER as part of the all-instructors view, or as its own view
-- [ ] Submitting the form with a valid name/address should
+- [ ] Submitting the form with a valid name/department should
     - [ ] Make a request that causes the new instructor to be persisted in the database
     - [ ] Add the new instructor to the list of instructors without needing to refresh the page
 - [ ] Write a component to display a form for adding a new course that contains inputs for at least first name, last name and email
     - [ ] Display this component EITHER as part of the all-courses view, or as its own view
-    - [ ] Submitting the form with a valid first name/last name/email should
+    - [ ] Submitting the form with a valid title, timeslot should
         - [ ] Make a request that causes the new course to be persisted in the database
         - [ ] Add the new course to the list of courses without needing to refresh the page

 ## Removing an Instructor and Removing a Course
 ### API (Express, Sequelize)
-- [ ] Write a route to remove an instructor (based on its id)
+- [X] Write a route to remove an instructor (based on its id)
-- [ ] Write a route to remove a course (based on its id)
+- [X] Write a route to remove a course (based on its id)
 ### UI (React)
 - [ ] In the all-instructors view, include an 'X' button next to each instructor
 - [ ] Clicking the 'X' button should